 Sabine Schmidt is an award-winning photographer, writer, and translator.
-Originally from Germany, she is now based in Fayetteville, Arkansas.
-She has translated books by Wynton Marsalis and Henry Chancellor and translates regularly for the German edition of National Geographic.
-Her writing has appeared in many publications in the U.S. and Germany.
-In photography and writing, her work is centered on understandings of house, home, rootedness, and wandering.
+Originally from Germany, she lived in London, Memphis, and New York before moving to Fayetteville, Arkansas.
+She has translated books by Wynton Marsalis and Henry Chancellor and translates regularly for the German editions of National Geographic and National Geographic Traveler.
+Her writing and photography have appeared in American and German publications, including Arkansas Life, Whitefish Review, L.A.
+Times Online, Audi Magazine, and Rolling Stone Germany.

 For additional information, please e-mail the artist.